MeVisLab Scripting Reference

 ml::SubImageBox PySubImage::box | ( | ) | const |

-get the box of the subimage (composed of [origin, origin+extent-1]
+Returns the box of the subimage (composed of [origin, origin+extent-1].

 void PySubImage::copySubImage | ( | ml::SubImage * | image, |

-copy the given image into this image, using the region which intersects, optionally scaling/shifting the data.
+Copies the given image into this image, using the region that intersects, optionally scaling/shifting the data.

 MLDataType PySubImage::dataType | ( | ) | const |

-get the ML datatype name of the subimage
+Returns the ML data type name of the subimage.

 ml::ImageVector PySubImage::extent | ( | ) | const |

-get the extent of the subimage in (x,y,z,c,t,u) order
+Returns the extent of the subimage in (x,y,z,c,t,u) order.

 void PySubImage::fillInvalidRegionWithBorderValues | ( | ) |